-This chapter describes Federal agency requirements for securing public money on deposit at depositaries.
+This chapter prescribes federal agency requirements for securing public money on deposit at depositaries.

-When a Federal agency places funds on deposit with a financial institution, the financial institution must pledge collateral under conditions described in this chapter.
+When a federal agency places funds on deposit with a financial institution, the financial institution must pledge collateral under conditions prescribed in this chapter.
 The pledging of collateral by a financial institution is necessary to protect the Federal Government against risk of loss.
 State, local, and municipal deposits are not covered under this chapter.

 See, inter alia, 12 U.S.C.
 90, 265, 266, and 1789a; 31 U.S.C.
 321 and 3303; and 31 CFR 202 and 380.

-Collateral Management System (CMS)—An application operated by the Federal Reserve Bank (FRB) that maintains a record of and values collateral pledged in Fedwire book-entry, non-Fedwire book-entry, or in definitive (physical) form for all Treasury collateral programs administered by the FRBs.
+Collateral Management System (CMS)—An application operated by the Federal Reserve Bank (FRB) that maintains a record of and values collateral pledged in Fedwire book-entry, non-Fedwire book-entry, or in definitive (physical) form for all the Department of the Treasury (Treasury) collateral programs administered by the FRBs.
 FRBs process collateral transactions maintained and valued on this system.

 Demand Deposits—Funds held by a financial institution that the owner can withdraw at any time without prior notice.
 Checking accounts are the most common form of a demand deposit.